Drug chains tumble on reports Amazon eyeing their pie

 On Friday, CNBC reported that the e-commerce giant would decide before Thanksgiving whether to move into selling prescription drugs online, citing a company email and a source familiar with the matter. (cnb.cx/2hTIxvL)

-Amazon does not comment on rumors or speculation, a company spokeswoman said.
+Amazon does not comment on rumours or speculation, a company spokeswoman said.

 Shares of drug retailers Walgreens closed down 5.8 percent, Rite Aid 4.9 percent and CVS Health 4.9 percent.